What are Perennial Plants?

-- “Herbaceous” perennial plants die back to the ground in the winter and regrow in the spring, “Woody or Deciduous” perennials lose their leaves but not their structure, and “Evergreen” perennials keep their leaves during the winter.
-Keep these characteristics in mind when planning your garden's design.
+- “Herbaceous” perennial plants die back to the ground in the winter and regrow in the spring, “Woody or Deciduous” perennials loose their leaves but not their structure, and “Evergreen” perennials keep their leaves during the winter.
+Keep these characteristics in mind when planning your garden’s design.

 - Evergreen perennials can be planted any time of the year, but for most of California the best time of year is in the fall.
 This allows plants root systems to get established before their growing season and to take advantage of winter rains.